iceburned/Cit-Cat/README.md

-# djangoweb - Forum project
+# Cit-Cat - Forum project
-SoftUni Django project
+SoftUni Django project defence.

 This forum is for cat lovers and people with cat interests or problems.
 Here can to discuss for your favorite pet.